 We all took snacks with us and piled them on a table, but if you don’t find something satisfying, they have a shack open there where you can get hamburgers, cheeseburgers, hotdogs, etc.

-Keep in mind, if you’d like to go and don’t want to drive by yourself, just let Deb or Grady know ahead of time and they will work hard to get you someone to ride with so you aren’t driving up by yourself.
+Keep in mind, if you’d like to go and don’t want to drive by yourself, just let Deb or Grady know ahead of time and they will work hard to get someone to ride with so you aren’t driving up by yourself.

 Mermet Springs sits just outside of Metropolis, IL.
-Grady also works with one of the hotels in Metropolis to get special rates for those who are headed that direction so we can all stay together.
+Grady also works with one of the hotels in Metropolis to get special rates for those who are headed in that direction so we can all stay together.
 This trip the hotel was The Metropolis Inn.
 When it comes to the rooms, again, if you don’t want to room by yourself, contact them ahead of time and they’ll also try to find you a roommate.

 On the last day before we all head home, there are showers where you can rinse off and get comfortable for your trip home.